 Naloxone (often referred to the brand name, Narcan®) is a prescription medicine used for the treatment of a known or suspected overdose emergency.
 This potentially lifesaving medication is designed to help reverse the effects of an opioid overdose in minutes.

-Since 2019, there has been a rise in doses administered with emergency medical services (EMS) is consistently responsible for the largest proportion.
-However, the number of times naloxone doses used provided by a community opioid overdose prevention (COOP) program increased by 165% from 2020 to 2021.
+Since 2019, there has been a rise in doses administered with emergency medical services (EMS) consistently responsible for the largest proportion.
+A decline in administrations was seen between 2021 - 2022, however, the number of naloxone doses used provided by the community opioid overdose prevention (COOP) program increased by 142.8% between 2020 - 2022.